MicrosoftDocs/globalization/globalization/input/index.md

 # User input

-Several areas related to user input need to be considered when you plan the localization of your app.
+Several areas related to user input need to be considered when interacting with localized applications.

 Hardware keyboards can switch between multiple keyboard layouts.
 Software or on-screen keyboards usually have a similar layout to the currently selected hardware keyboard layout.
 For more information, see [Hardware and software keyboards](keyboards.md).